Polio: Epidemiology

 Major polio epidemics were unknown before the 20th century; up until that time, polio was an endemic disease worldwide.
 Mothers who had survived polio infection passed on temporary immunity to their babies in the womb and through breast milk.
 As a result, an infant who encountered a polio infection generally suffered only mild symptoms and acquired a long-term immunity to the disease.
 With improvements in sanitation and hygiene during the 19th century, the general level of herd immunity in the population declined; this provided circumstances where epidemics of polio became frequent.
-It is estimated that epidemic polio killed or paralysed over half a million people every year.
+In the first half of the 20th century, it is estimated that epidemic polio killed or paralysed over half a million people every year.

 Following the widespread use of poliovirus vaccine in the mid-1950s, new cases of poliomyelitis declined dramatically in many industrialized countries.
 Efforts to completely eradicate the disease started in 1988 and are ongoing.

 Circulating vaccine-derived polioviruses

 The oral polio vaccine, while highly effective, has the disadvantage that it contains a live virus which has been attenuated so that it cannot cause severe illness.
 The vaccine virus is excreted in the stool, and in under-immunized communities it can spread from person to person.
 This is known as circulating vaccine-derived poliovirus (cVDPV) or more simply as variant poliovirus.

 With prolonged transmission of this kind, the weakened virus can mutate and revert to a form that causes illness and paralysis.
 Cases of cVDPV now exceed wild-type cases, making it desirable to discontinue the use of the oral polio vaccine as soon as safely possible and instead use other types of polio vaccines.